Peter Michal Bohúň: Slovak nationalism

 Deeply in debt, he left Slovakia in 1865 and took his family to Bielsko-Biała in Galicia.
 In 1876, he travelled to Italy, in search of his son Ľubor, who had deserted from the Austro-Hungarian Army.

+He died in Bielsko-Biała.
 His cause of death was given as pneumonia.
 In 1955, an art gallery bearing his name was opened in Liptovský Mikuláš and, three years later, a statue of him was dedicated in Bratislava.
 It was sculpted by Fraňo Štefunko, who specialized in figures from the Slovak Uprising.